bcgov/data-publication/pages/dps_bcdc_record.md

 has_toc: true
 ---

-# BC DATA CATALOGUE RECORD MANAGEMENT
+## BC DATA CATALOGUE RECORD MANAGEMENT

 **This document is being updated to correspond with the BC Data Catalogue Beta release**

-## ADD RECORD
+## METADATA RECORD MANAGEMENT
 The button is defined as **Add Dataset** as this is a CKAN term used to define the record and all it's resources.
 As this word is used to mean other things, this document defines the metadata as a record.

 **Title**: This is the title of your metadata record.